zsolutions-io/aleo-dcp/README.md

 }
 ```

-*This is a very simplified marketplace to focus on the `secret_custody_protocol.aleo` program usage.
+*This is a very simplified marketplace to focus on the `data_custody_protocol.aleo` program usage.
 This is why private seller/buyer and offers are not shown here.*